liluxdev/summernote-addclass/README.md

 # summernote-addclass
 A plugin for summernote editor to allow user to add custom css classes (custom styling) to the selected elements

-Demo JSFiddle (check the CSS3 icon button)
+Demo JSFiddle: https://jsfiddle.net/rastrano/dtgr5q29/ (check the CSS3 icon button)

 license: MIT